grobian/carbon-c-relay/README.md

 Match rules are the way to direct incoming metrics to one or more clusters.
 Match rules are processed top to bottom as they are defined in the file.
+It is possible to define multiple matches in the same rule.
 Each match rule can send data to just one cluster.
 Since match rules "fall through" unless the `stop` keyword is added to the match rule, the same match expression can be used to target multiple clusters.
 This ability allows to replicate metrics, as well as send